Ervin Zukanović: Later stage of career

-In August 2019, Zukanović was transferred to Saudi Arabian outfit Al Ahli.
+In August 2019, Zukanović was transferred to Saudi Arabian outfit Al-Ahli.

 In January 2020, he signed with SPAL.

-In August, he joined Turkish side Fatih Karagümrük.
+In August, he joined Turkish team Fatih Karagümrük.

-In August 2022, he moved to Greek team Asteras Tripolis.
+In August 2022, he moved to Greek side Asteras Tripolis.

+He announced his retirement from football on 16 July 2024.

 International career

-In October 2012, Zukanović received his first senior call-up to Bosnia and Herzegovina, for 2014 FIFA World Cup qualifiers against Greece and Lithuania.
+In October 2012, Zukanović received his first senior call up to Bosnia and Herzegovina, for 2014 FIFA World Cup qualifiers against Greece and Lithuania.
 He debuted against the latter on 16 October.

 Zukanović was selected in Bosnia and Herzegovina's preliminary squad for the 2014 FIFA World Cup.
 He failed to join the team, which had a training camp in the United States, due to visa problems.
-However, he later blamed the Bosnian FA, which subsequently got him dropped from the squad.
+However, he later blamed the Bosnian FA, which subsequently got him dropped from the team.

 He retired from international football on 20 October 2020.

+Managerial career

+In August 2024, Zukanović was appointed as Čelik Zenica's assistant coach.

+In August 2025, he was announced as Igman Konjic's assistant coach.

 Personal life

 Zukanović married his long-time girlfriend Emina in July 2011.
 Together they have three children, a daughter named Alin and two sons named Armin and Din.

-He is a practising Muslim; along with international teammates Ibrahim Šehić, Muhamed Bešić, Armin Hodžić, Izet Hajrović, Sead Kolašinac and Edin Višća he visited a mosque in Zenica during national team concentration.
+He is a practising Muslim; together with international teammates Ibrahim Šehić, Muhamed Bešić, Armin Hodžić, Izet Hajrović, Sead Kolašinac and Edin Višća he visited a mosque in Zenica during the national team's concentration.

 Zukanović possesses Belgian passport since 2015.